Skip to main content

-Verify a domain for single sign-on (SSO)
+Verify a domain for Single Sign-On (SSO)

-How to verify ownership of a domain after it has been added.
+Learn how to verify ownership of a domain after it has been added.

 J